Award applications

 Ross Crozier Medal

-The award is normally made to one scientist at the Genetics Society of AustralAsia’s annual meeting and is accepted by delivering the Ross Crozier Lecture at the meeting.
+The medal is awarded to one scientist at the Genetics Society of AustralAsia’s annual meeting.
+It is accepted by delivering the Ross Crozier Lecture at the meeting.

 The award consists of:

-- registration fees to attend the conference, including a dinner ticket (when the conference is not held online)
+• registration fees to attend the conference, including a dinner ticket

 Self-nominations and nominations on behalf of others are both permitted and will be considered equally.